andrhua/princeton-algorithms/README.md

-# algs-coursera
+# princeton-algorithms
-Algorithms, Part I-II by Princeton University
+This repo contains solutions to programming assignments in Princeton University courses "Algorithms, Part I" and "Algorithms, Part II" hosted by coursera.org.